Engage eText Pilot

 eText Selection, Purchasing and Access

-Instructors of the pilot courses are responsible for selecting the eText (and DLT, if applicable) for their respective courses.
-The selected eText (and DLT, if applicable) is pre-purchased for all students enrolled in the course and is made accessible via an integration between Engage and Canvas.
-Each student is charged the cost of the course’s eText (and DLT, if applicable) by the Bursar’s Office, which appears on the student’s tuition bill.
+Instructors of participating pilot courses are responsible for selecting the eText (and DLT*, if they choose) for their respective courses.
+The selected eText (and DLT, if applicable) is automatically pre-purchased for each student upon enrolling in the course.
+The eText is then made available via an integration between Engage and Canvas.
+Each student is charged the cost of the course’s eText (and DLT, if applicable) by the Bursar’s Office via their tuition bill.

 Students are only charged for each eText once and DO NOT need to buy a print version of the textbook.
 If students are financial aid recipients, the aid will be applied to the cost as appropriate.
 Refunds for course drops will follow standard tuition refund rules.

 Students who seek accessibility accommodations should contact the McBurney Disability Resource Center.
 For more information about accessibility considerations in Engage, review this KnowledgeBase article.